4d/docs/website/translated_docs/es/FormEditor/properties_FormProperties.md

 This property defines the color scheme for the form.
 By default when the property is not set, the value for a color scheme is **inherited** (the form uses the scheme defined at the [application level](https://doc.4d.com/4dv19/help/command/en/page1762.html)).
 This can be changed for the form to one of the following two options:

 *   dark - light text on a dark background
-*   light - dark text on a light background > A defined color scheme can not be overridden by a CSS.
+*   light - dark text on a light background
-> El número de caracteres para el título de una ventana está limitado a 31.
+> A defined color scheme can not be overridden by a CSS.

 #### Gramática JSON